fetchai/cosmpy/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Please read and confirm before submitting a feature request:

+- [ ] I checked the [documentation](http://docs.fetch.ai/cosmPy/) and made sure this feature does not already exist.
+- [ ] I checked [here](https://github.com/fetchai/cosmpy/issues) to make sure that this feature has not already been requested.

+## Problem

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+If your feature request relates to a problem, provide a description here, e.g. I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Solution

-A clear and concise description of what you want to happen.
+Provide a description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives

-A clear and concise description of any alternative solutions or features you've considered.
+Provide any alternative solutions or features you've considered.

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+Any other context or screenshots about the feature request.